ocicl/ocicl/README.md

 You can change the default behaviour of downloading systems on demand by setting ``ocicl-runtime:*download*`` to nil.

+To get a list of all of the systems already downloaded (both locally and globally), call `(ocicl-runtime:system-list)`.

 AI-Generated Change Summaries
 -----------------------------